gphanikumar/MM2090/lessons/Session1.md

-Lesson -- 1 : Getting to know your machine and account
+# Getting to know your machine and account

-April-June-2021 semester

 Packages needed for this session: